 - Private institutions tend to offer early decision, though there are a few public universities with an early decision option.

-- These deadlines are due in January and you hear back in February.
+- These deadlines are in January and you hear back in February.

-With this application type, you receive your acceptance or rejection letter during December, a few weeks before the standard regular decision application deadline.
+With this application type, you receive your acceptance or rejection letter in December, a few weeks before the standard regular decision application deadline.

 However, you must attend that university if you’re accepted.
 That’s why it’s an early decision: you’ve already picked your school of choice, and now you just need admission.

-- If you apply early decision to a university, you cannot apply early decision or early action to any other university or college.
+- If you apply early decision to a university, you cannot apply early decision to any other university or college.

 For those who have been dreaming about receiving an acceptance letter from their first-choice college, early decision might be a great choice for you.